mengwanguc/ReedSolomonEC/README.md

     ```
     $  python3 gen_slec.py
     ```
+4. The terminal output will display information regarding the data collection process.
+5. Upon completion of the script's execution, the file `<desired_filename>.csv` within the `data/` directory will have the records of each collected measurement.
+- If generating throughput data of other erasure coding types, simply run the corresponding script with the appropriate configuration settings.
+    - For instance, if MLEC or LRC encoding throughput data is required, some configuration settings that must be set are:
+        - `MAX_NET_N`, `MAX_NET_K`, `MAX_LOC_N`, and `MAX_LOC_K` for MLEC
+        - `LRC_OPT`, `MAX_LRC_K`, `MAX_LRC_L`, `MAX_LRC_R`, and `MAX_LRC_P` for LRC
     - NOTE: To generate SLEC decoding throughput data or MLEC throughput data in split mode, follow [these instructions](#extraneous-settings-for-certain-erasure-coding-methods) first.

 ## Available Scripts

+- All available Python scripts are contained within the `scripts/` directory
 - `gen_slec.py`:
   - Generates SLEC throughput according to the `MAX_VALUE` constants specified in the configuration file.
 - `gen_lrc.py`:
   - Generates LRC throughput according to the `MAX_VALUE` constants specified in the configuration file.
 - `heatmap.py`:
-  - Generates a heatmap of throughput performance for MLEC.
+  - Generates a heatmap of throughput performance for SLEC, MLEC, and .
+  - This script uses experiment results in file ???.log to reproduce Figure 11 "Encoding throughput for various (k+p)" in the MLEC paper.
 - `compare_tools.py`:
   - Compares the throughput performance of the ISA-L erasure coding tool to that of the Java Reed-Solomon erasure coding tool.
   - Works with different erasure coding types.